muratk3n/thirdwave/en/README.md

 *The Atlantic*: "Keeping Arizona red shouldn’t be a challenge; the state has long been a Republican stronghold.
-But Arizona is changing rapidly, and right now, the forecast for the GOP looks grim: In 2018, Kyrsten Sinema became the first Democrat to win a Senate race in the state since the 1980s, and Joe Biden has been leading in the presidential polls there for weeks"
+But Arizona is changing rapidly, and right now, the forecast for the GOP looks grim ..
+Joe Biden has been leading in the presidential polls there for weeks"

 [Link](https://www.theatlantic.com/politics/archive/2020/07/trump-turning-arizona-blue/614572/)